bamadesigner/bamadesigner-gatsby/src/content/presenting.md

 title: "Presenting"
 template: ""
 ---
 I've had the pleasure of sharing my experience and passions in various formats, from conferences to podcasts to webinars.

+<strong>This is not a complete list</strong> but a good representation of my experience.
 As you'll notice, I love to talk about online accessibility and higher education.

 [Let me know](/contact/) if you want to chat.